kalebheitzman/moodle-filter_autotranslate/docs/ai-instructions.md

   - Providing a management interface for administrators to edit translations.
   - Allowing manual rebuilding of translations for a specific course via a "Rebuild Translations" button.
 - **Key Features**:
   - **Tagging**: Tags content in configured tables and fields with `{t:hash}` tags, reusing hashes for identical strings across all courses.
+The `text_filter` also dynamically tags content during page rendering, supporting third-party modules without manual configuration.
   - **Translation Fetching**: Fetches translations for tagged content using the Google Generative AI API.
   - **Filtering**: Replaces `{t:hash}` tags with translations during content display, falling back to the source text if no translation exists.
   - **Management Interface**: Allows admins to view, filter, and edit translations, with course-based filtering for easier management.
 Includes a "Rebuild Translations" button to manually rebuild translations for a specific course.